jmas/uwc/README.md

 1. Add Composer and place in directory "api"
-2. Setup fresh Slim in directory "api"
+2. Setup fresh Slim Framework in directory "api"
 2. Add Vagrant configuration file "Vagrantfile" and place to current directory
 3. Do HTML and place in directory "html"
 4. Do MySQL DB structure and place in directory "db"